 Annual tuition fees are divided into three installments, due in September, January and May.
 Amounts vary by program, and will include Student Activity Fees and Extended Health Insurance Fees.
 Check your fee amounts and due dates and pay fees online at the Student Services Centre.

 An annual university-wide competition for several major awards (Affiliated Fellowships, NSERC, SSHRC, and CIHR) is held soon after the beginning of the fall term.
 These awards are highly competitive, and preparing a successful application takes time.
 You are therefore encouraged to begin working on your applications in July or August.
+For information on award opportunities visit our Scholarships, Awards & Funding page.

 International students who hold a graduate student appointment, or wish to apply for on-campus or off-campus employment, are advised to consult International Student Advising.